ivstiv/grap/server/README.md

 npx npm-check-updates -u -t latest && npm install
 ```

+4. Run `npm update` to update nested depedencies

-4. Check in the end just in case something has slipped
+5. Check in the end just in case something has slipped

 ```
 npm outdated
 ```

 Check [npm-check-updates's documentation](https://www.npmjs.com/package/npm-check-updates) for more details.

+Todos:

+- inbox preview
+- parsing and saving emails
+- auto-delete addresses and related inboxes
+- csrf, cors, may be improve dev environment with a domain and nginx proxy?
+- ask the user if old addresses can be deleted on generation if the limit is reached
+- change password setting
+- delete user account setting
+- admin user list
+- impersonation
+- dynamic user limits